cnelson87/GruntES6/README.md

 ## Grunt Tasks

 - `grunt bower` : Command to copy JS libs into vendor folder.
-- `grunt build` : Compile, concat, and minify the css and js, and copy assets.
+- `grunt build` : Compile, concat, and minify the CSS and JS, and copy assets.
 Outputs to production 'public' folder.
 - `grunt run`   : Runs build:dev, connect, and watch tasks.
 Outputs to development 'local' folder.